vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 For his part, he may use her property only if he has her permission.
 Indeed, as Tryambaka explains, ‘a husband should never seize (control of) his wife's property as long as she is alive; if he does so by force (balāt), he should be punished by the king.'[^15] The quotation that follows-attributed to Madhava-extends the ruling to a woman's other male relatives.
 'Neither husband, son, father nor brother has the power to take or dispose of a woman's property (strīdhana); if any one of them makes use of (lit. “enjoys") a woman's property without her permission (lit. "by force"), he should be made to give it back with interest (savṛddhikam) and he should incur punishment (dandam; e.g. a fine).'16,[^17]

-[^15]: stridhanam tasyam jīvavatyam bhartrā na grähyam balat grahane rājñā dandya ity āha mādhavaḥ // Sdhp.26[2]r.2-3.
+[^15]: stridhanam tasyam jīvavatyam bhartrā na grāhyam balat grahane rājñā dandya ity āha mādhavaḥ // Sdhp.26[2]r.2-3.

-[^16]: na bhartă naiva ca suto na pitä bhrātaro na ca / ādāne vā visarge vā strīdhane prabhavisnavaḥ // yadi tv ekataro 'py esam stridhanam bhakṣayed balāt / savṛiddhikam pradāpyaḥ syäd daṇḍam caiva samāpnuyāt // iti // Sdhp.
+[^16]: na bhartă naiva ca suto na pitā bhrātaro na ca / ādāne vā visarge vā strīdhane prabhavisnavaḥ // yadi tv ekataro 'py esam stridhanam bhakṣayed balāt / savṛiddhikam pradāpyaḥ syād daṇḍam caiva samāpnuyāt // iti // Sdhp.
 26[2]r.3-5 (Madhava) < Dh.kosa I.ii.p.1458 (hy ekataro for tv ekataro; savṛddhim pratidapyaḥ for savṛddhikam pradapyaḥ; Katy.).

 [^17]: This important ruling was quoted in a recent judgement of the Indian Supreme Court hailed by the media as 'an unequivocal victory' for women's rights and a major break-through in dowry disputes'.
 Sunil Sethi's article, published in India Today in April 1985, opens with the following.
 ‘For some time now the Supreme Court has acquired a healthy reputation for passing judgements heavily weighted in favour of women's rights.
 Last fortnight that reputation was amply reinforced when the court passed a landmark judgement declaring that all gifts made over to a woman at the time of her marriage remained her absolute private property till the end; and that her husband, or any other, had no right to them without her sanction....
 But the Supreme Court, in fact, was upholding the right of a woman to retain nuptial gifts as enshrined in the ancient concept of stridhan (woman's wealth) first mooted by the Vedic sage Manu.
 Quoting from classical treatises on Hindu law, the 25-page judgement... noted that "neither the husband, nor the son, nor the father, nor the brother, has power to use or to aliene the legal property of a woman.
 And if any of them shall consume such property against her own consent he shall be compelled to pay its value with interest to her...". ...
 In other words, gifts of cash, ornaments, silver, clothing or anything that constitutes dowry-may be entrusted by the wife to the husband to keep but he would be deemed "guilty of criminal breach of trust" if he either misappropriates or refuses to return what the court regards “as the absolute and personal property of his wife".
 (Sethi 1985:57.)